Job Hunting Over Christmas - Top 10 Tips!

 8. Invest in Yourself!
 If you find the job opportunities are not there and you are not making much progress, use this time to invest in yourself.
 Complete a short training course, attend a seminar, a workshop or community course.
 This is great material to add to your resume.
 It keeps your mind active and adds to your knowledge base.
 It also shows a potential employer that you keep moving forward regardless of the time of year and circumstances.

 9. You May Still Get Holidays: Let’s assume for a moment that you’re successful and nab a new position before Christmas.
 The company may have an annual shutdown period or may not have the key staff available to provide you with the required training.
 Start dates can also be negotiable, due to notice periods required with your current employer.
 Your brand-new job could be lined up and ready to start in the new year.
 And you may still enjoy some time off with your family!
+So don't hold back thinking you might be stuck with starting a new position at a time of year when you cannot commit.
+You may have options!

 10. Ready, Set, New Year!
 If you get hired sooner than expected, you will have extra money to spend over Christmas.
 Better yet, peace of mind knowing you have a job lined up for the new year is a great feeling!
 And no more job hunting required!
 Time to breathe.